 Think of your lifted leg as a counterbalance to bending forward.
 Return to starting position by lifting the torso and bringing your leg back to floor.
 Do all reps on left leg then switch sides.

 This benefits the posterior chain but also engages core and stabilizers since more balance is required.
 You do this every time you walk, run, or climb stairs.
 Try our two lunge options below or get more ideas here.

 The upper-body movements below will build strength in a lot of the same major muscle groups.
-However, like the hip hinge and lower-body push, you’ll engage those muscles differently—and it's that variability that makes your workout well rounded.
+However, like the hip hinge and lower-body push, you’ll engage those muscles differently.

 From the same position, hold both ends of the resistance band.
 Pull bands down and toward torso, keeping elbows close to ribcage.
 Extend arms to return to starting position.

 This movement will help strengthen the front of your body and engage your shoulders, upper back, and arms.

 Start in a high plank position and carefully drop both knees to the floor.
 Lift feet off the ground.
 If you’d like, cross your ankles.
 Keeping elbows pulled tight to body, engage core and you’re your elbows to lower chest to ground.
 Extend arms to return to starting position.

 Start in a high plank position.
 With core tight, bend your elbows to lower chest to the floor.
 Straighten arms to return to starting position.
 Get more details on how to do the perfect push-up here.